PulsarHRI/pulsarhri.github.io/docs/Classes-03-Feedback.md

-# Feedback Configuration from the Pulsar Actuator
+# Feedback Configuration from the PULSAR HRI Actuator
 To efficiently manage data flow and avoid saturating the CAN bus, the PulsarActuator API supports two feedback channels with configurable update rates:

 * High-Frequency Feedback: For fast-changing signals (e.g., torque, speed).